Loading...

 Add Healthy Fats

-Drizzle a tablespoon of olive oil over your salad or pizza.
-Healthy fats can help moderate blood sugar levels.
+Add a serving of lean protein like grilled chicken, turkey, or tofu to your salad or pizza.
+Protein can help stabilize blood sugar levels.

 Stay Hydrated